awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough-4.md

 ## Replicating Encrypted Objects \(AWS SDK\)<a name="crr-ex4-sdk"></a>

  For code example to add replication configuration, see [Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(AWS SDK\)](crr-walkthrough1.md#crr-ex1-sdk)\.
 You will need to modify replication configuration appropriately\.
-For conceptual information, see [CRR Additional Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using AWS KMS\-Managed Encryption Keys](crr-replication-config-for-kms-objects.md)\.
+For conceptual information, see [CRR Additional Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](crr-replication-config-for-kms-objects.md)\.